 - Application process.
 Money lenders who offer easy online applications, fast approvals, and good customer service can make the money lending process more convenient for you.

 - Interest rates.
 To reduce the total cost of your loan, find the lowest fixed rate or variable rate, you can get with your credit score.
-Also, check out the APR, which includes the interest rate plus all the fees attached to the loan.
+Also, check out the APR, which includes the interest rate plus all the additional fees.